 When art and technology come together, completely new creative possibilities arise.
 Pioneers in Berlin include Dark Matter, the Lighthouse of Digital Art and LAS (Light Art Space).
 All three offer innovative, technology-driven art experiences in which you are completely immersed in immersive worlds of light, sound and space.

 If you are interested in digital art, the Julia Stoschek Foundation is the place to be.
 König Galerie also deals with how the art of the future will be traded digitally via Non-Fungible Token (NFT).
 Click here for the NFT auction Decentraland.
 With Open Sea, the world's first and largest NFT marketplace has been established in Berlin.
-The pop-up exhibition Game Over, which can be seen in a former casino at Nollendorfplatz until the end of 2021, also deals with the topics of digital art and NFTs.

 Those who want to get to grips with the history and stories of Berlin will find a new level for their city exploration tour in virtual reality and augmented reality offerings.
 Excitingly, many innovative worlds of experience find the perfect premises in old industrial buildings, such as the Kraftwerk.